 Even more pictures of 1920s dresses on this pinboard.

 It is sometimes difficult to date a specific ’20s formal dress because most styles lasted the entire decade.
-If a Paris designer came out with something new, it took 6 months or a year to become mainstream, and then it stayed in fashion for a few more years after that.
+If a Paris designer came out with something new, it took 6 months to 3 years to become mainstream, and then it stayed in fashion for a few more years after that.
 That said, Vogue magazine tracked the major trends in 1920s evening dresses through each season and year.
 Here is what they said:

 Timeline of Designer 1920s Evening Gowns